iOS17/Jailbreak/README.md

 # Complete Guide to Jailbreak iOS 17 - iOS 17.4 using Palera1n, Serotonin, NekoJB in 2024

-Hey there! **Are you ready to learn how to jailbreak your iOS 17 - iOS 17.3** devices(Including iOS 17.1, iOS 17.2) using the latest **Palera1n, Serotonin, and NekoJB** tools in 2024?
+Hey there! **Are you ready to learn how to jailbreak your iOS 17 - iOS 17.3** devices(Including iOS 17.1, and iOS 17.2) using the latest **Palera1n, Serotonin, and NekoJB** tools in 2024?
 Look no further than **our Complete Guide, packed with step-by-step instructions and helpful tips** to make the process a breeze.
 Get ready to unlock new possibilities on your device!

 **Please keep in mind that no jailbreak tools are currently available in the community for iOS 17 - iOS 17.3 and up.
 However, if you own an iPad (6th generation), you can jailbreak iOS 17 with the most recent release of the palera1n jailbreak tool.